Online Nuclear Engineering Degrees - Schools & Programs

 Virginia Tech offers two graduate certificates in nuclear engineering: a graduate certificate in nuclear engineering and a graduate certificate in nuclear science technology and policy (NSTP).
 These certificates provide students with a solid foundation in nuclear reactor physics.
 The programs involve additional specialization options in the nuclear fuel cycle, reactor physics, reactor thermal hydraulics, radiation measurements, nuclear power plant operations, or nuclear materials.

-The nuclear engineering certificate requires students to have a bachelor of science degree in science or engineering, while the NSTP graduate certificate requires a bachelor of science degree in a technical or policy discipline.
+The nuclear engineering certificate requires students to have a bachelor of science degree in science or engineering.
+In contrast, the NSTP graduate certificate requires a bachelor of science degree in a technical or policy discipline.
 Additional application requirements include college transcripts, letters of recommendation, and TOEFL scores for international students.

-The nuclear engineering certificate is made up of nine credits while the NSTP graduate certificate consists of 12 credits.
-The curriculum includes courses such as nuclear engineering fundamentals, nuclear nonproliferation, safeguards & security, nuclear reactor analysis, nuclear plant systems & operations, and nuclear fuel cycle, among others.
+The nuclear engineering certificate comprises nine credits, while the NSTP graduate certificate consists of 12 credits.
+The curriculum includes courses such as nuclear engineering fundamentals; nuclear nonproliferation, safeguards & security; nuclear reactor analysis; nuclear plant systems & operations; and nuclear fuel cycle; among others.

 • Location: Blacksburg, VA